Statue of Ivan Konev: History

 The monument was finally removed on 3 April 2020 during lockdown and the state of emergency imposed due to the COVID-19 pandemic in the Czech Republic, with the Czech president Miloš Zeman criticizing the removal as "an abuse of the state of emergency".
 Within days, the Investigative Committee of the Russian Federation announced it would begin a symbolic investigation of the alleged "defiling of symbols of Russia's military glory".
 The mayor of Prague district 6 subsequently went into hiding under police protection, out of concerns of an alleged saxitoxin and ricin poison plot for his actions regarding the statue.
 The poison threat was later revealed to have been a hoax originating from the Russian embassy.
-The Czech government expelled two Russian embassy members; Andrey Konchakov (Андрей Кончаков), who headed the Russian Center for Science and Culture (Rossotrudnichestvo) (Россотрудничество) in Prague; and his subordinate Igor Rybakov, an FSB officer.
+The Czech government expelled two Russian embassy diplomats; Andrey Konchakov (Андрей Кончаков), who headed the Russian Center for Science and Culture (Rossotrudnichestvo) (Россотрудничество) in Prague, and his subordinate Igor Rybakov, an FSB officer.
 Russia has also opened criminal proceedings, but the Czech authorities stated that Russia has no legal jurisdiction in this case.

 Shortly after removal, local Prague authorities announced they are considering displaying the monument in the planned Museum of the Memory of the 20th Century, while the Russian and Czech ministries noted they are also discussing plans to have the statue transferred to Russia.

 In June 2020, during an arts and landscape festival in Prague, 12 small temporary statues of Ivan Konev were unveiled, painted to look like figures such as Batman, Superman, the Joker, and Adolf Hitler.

 For thirty days in December 2022, the plinth was occupied by Ahriman the Demon, a statue created at an international convention of blacksmiths, depicting Vladimir Putin as a goblin wielding a gas tap and making a Nazi salute.
 It was to be auctioned off to support Ukraine during the Russian invasion, an effort organized by businessman Dalibor Dědek.